 2018-MAR: Various reactions to the Parkland, FL mass school murder:

 Following the 2018-FEB-14 mass murder at Marjory Stoneman Douglas High School, there was the usual public outcry demanding increased gun control.
-Many politicians issued notes expressing their thoughts, prayers and condolences to the grieving next of kin.
-But, this time, there was an additional response from surviving students.
+Many politicians issued the usual notes expressing their thoughts, prayers and condolences to the grieving next of kin.
+But, as usual, there was no other significant activity by law makers to strengthen laws.
+However, this time, there was an additional response from surviving students.
 Many were angry and demanded that the government do more.
 Some are pointing out that in a year or so, they will be registering to vote and that action on preventing school shootings is a major political concern of theirs.

 President Trump, who received $30,000,000 from the National Rifle Association in support of his 2016 presidential campaign, tweeted his usual message of support for those injured and for the families.
 But he tried to redirect public focus on the mental condition of the shooter instead of the gun laws.
 He wrote:

 "So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior.
 Neighbors and classmates knew he was a big problem.
 Must always report such instances to authorities, again and again!"

 Later, at a meeting of some surviving students from Florida, he explained his solution to gun violence in schools: to place more guns in the schools so that teachers and other staff can try to shoot shooters.